-ADSL provides a dedicated service over a single telephone line operating at speeds of up to 8 Mbps downstream (to the user) and up to 640 Kbps upstream depending on local telephone line conditions.
+ADSL provides a dedicated service over a single telephone line operating at speeds of up to 8 Mbps downstream (to the user) and up to 640 Kbps upstream (to the ISP), depending on local telephone line conditions.
 These conditions are ideal for many user applications.
-A secure point-to-point connection is established between the user and the central office of the local telephone service provider.
+A secure point-to-point connection is established between the user and the central office of the ADSL service provider.
 The user is always connected thus eliminating dial-up time and simplifying connectivity issues.